 - March 15.
 If you have an S-Corp or partnership, this is the deadline to file Form 1102-S or 1065.
 You have the option of filing for a six-month extension for these forms though your tax liability is still due on March 15.

-- April 15.
-This is the deadline for filing corporate tax returns using Form 1120.
+- July 15 (extended from April 15).
+This is the deadline for filing (C-corp) corporate tax returns using Form 1120.
 This is also the deadline to make a payment for the first quarter of 2020 if your business is required to make estimated quarterly payments.

-- October 15.
+- February 15 (extended from October 15).
 If you filed for a six-month extension for a corporate tax return, this is the new deadline.

 The above are some general guidelines for filing business taxes.
 It’s important, however, to file the correct forms based on the type of business you have.